 Why You Should Control WordPress HeartBeat API

-How to Control the WordPress HeartBeat API
+How to Control the HeartBeat API

-All you need is to install the “HeartBeat Control” plugin and apply certain recommended settings by Vodien to allow you to control the pulses generated by the API.
+We recommend installing the HeartBeat Control plugin and apply the recommended settings below to allow you to control the pulses generated by the API.
+Follow the steps below:

-Step 1: Login to your WordPress Website
+Step 1.
+Login to your WordPress website.

 Step 2.
 Hover mouse on Plugins and choose Add New.

 Step 3.
 Search for HeartBeat Control on the Search Bar then click Install Now.

 Step 4.
 Once it’s installed click on Activate button.